mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 DeLantis is snobbish and requires a Difficult (10+) SOC check to improve his disdain for the lowly Travellers.
-He tuts at the Cr200 bottles of Dom Lishun ‘63 champagne the Travellers ask for, stating ‘If it’s not from the Parsi subsector of Vland, it’s just sparkling wine.
-Perhaps a Brut de Vland, Coreward Crémant or Liradu Blanc?’
+He tuts at the Cr200 bottles of Dom Lishun '63 champagne the Travellers ask for, stating 'If it's not from the Parsi subsector of Vland, it's just sparkling wine.
+Perhaps a Brut de Vland, Coreward Crémant or Liradu Blanc?'
 These cost Cr300 and are not what was requested.

 An Average (8+) Steward check alerts the Travellers that DeLantis